Skip to main content

 MFTE Application Process for Developers

-Applications must be submitted to the Community Development Department prior to 60 days after the issuance of a project's first building permit (amended on June 28 2021, effective shortly).
+Applications must be submitted to the Community Development Department prior to 60 days after the issuance of a project's first building permit (amended on June 28 2021).

 If the application is approved per City Code Section 4.52, the city will issue a conditional certificate of acceptance for tax exemption.
 The city will then assign A Regional Coalition for Housing (ARCH) to develop a tax exemption contract and a regulatory agreement for execution by the project owner and the city manager.
 The regulatory agreement will be recorded as a covenant running with the land.